Plant fact sheets | Field of Mars EEC

 Paper-bark tree fact sheet

-A tree with peeling white bark and spreading branches that offers safe nesting hollows and food for many creatures.
+A native tree with soft peeling bark, flowers and spreading branches that provides food, shelter and habitat for wildlife.

 Scribbly gum fact sheet